Castle & Sand

 Now let's see what happens after plink was executed on jojones computer and filter for cmd/powershell for shell commands.

-Attacker seems to have enumerated the system with first commands and finally they used Invoke-DNSExfiltrator: DNSExfiltrator allows for transferring (exfiltrate) a file over a DNS request covert channel.
+Attacker seems to have enumerated the system with first commands and finally they used Invoke-DNSExfiltratorarrow-up-right: DNSExfiltrator allows for transferring (exfiltrate) a file over a DNS request covert channel.
 This is basically a data leak testing tool allowing to exfiltrate data over a covert channel.

 Filter for DNSExfiltrator and take the first time this command was executed.